Agora (NASDAQ:API) Releases FY 2021 Earnings Guidance

-Agora (NASDAQ:API) updated its FY 2021 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of – for the period.
-The company issued revenue guidance of $178 million-$182 million, compared to the consensus revenue estimate of $181.26 million.
+Agora (NASDAQ:API) updated its FY 2021 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $- for the period.
+The company issued revenue guidance of $178 million-182 million, compared to the consensus revenue estimate of $181.26 million.

-A number of equities analysts have recently commented on API shares.
-Nomura started coverage on Agora in a report on Tuesday, April 13th.
-They issued a buy rating and a $70.00 target price for the company.
-Needham & Company LLC reiterated a buy rating and issued a $78.00 target price on shares of Agora in a report on Wednesday, February 24th.
-Macquarie dropped their target price on Agora from $80.00 to $60.00 and set an outperform rating for the company in a report on Monday, May 10th.
+A number of research analysts have weighed in on API shares.
+Macquarie decreased their price objective on shares of Agora from $80.00 to $60.00 and set an outperform rating for the company in a research report on Monday, May 10th.
 They noted that the move was a valuation call.
-Finally, Zacks Investment Research cut Agora from a hold rating to a sell rating in a report on Thursday, May 27th.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and six have assigned a buy rating to the stock.
-The stock currently has an average rating of Buy and a consensus target price of $57.14.
+Nomura started coverage on shares of Agora in a research note on Tuesday, April 13th.
+They set a buy rating and a $70.00 target price for the company.
+Zacks Investment Research cut shares of Agora from a hold rating to a sell rating in a research note on Thursday, May 27th.
+Finally, Needham & Company LLC reissued a buy rating and set a $78.00 target price on shares of Agora in a research note on Wednesday, February 24th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and six have issued a buy rating to the stock.
+The stock currently has a consensus rating of Buy and an average target price of $57.14.

 Agora, Inc provides Real-Time Engagement Platform-as-a-Service (RTE-PaaS) in the People's Republic of China, the United States, and internationally.
 Its RTE-PaaS offers developers with software tools to embed real-time video, voice, and messaging functionalities into applications.
 The company's enterprise-grade products include Real-Time Video, Real-Time Voice, Live Interactive Video and Audio Streaming, Real-Time Messaging, Real-Time Recording, Real-Time Streaming Acceleration, Agora Analytics, and various use case products that serves as building blocks for developers to embed the respective functions in applications.